jnyfah/jnyfah.github.io/_posts/phanes.md

 export DirectoryTree build_tree(const std::filesystem::path& root);
 ```

 Getting this working with CMake took some patience.
-The combination that gave me the most consistent results was CMake 3.28+ with Ninja as the generator.
+The combination that gave me the most consistent results was CMake 4.0+ with Ninja as the generator.
 Ninja handled module dependency scanning much better and avoided a lot of the friction I ran into with other setups.

-That said, the interesting part of this project is not the build system.
+That said, the interesting part of this project is not the build system 😏.

 It is what happens at runtime.

-And in the next part, that runtime gets its first upgrade: replacing this naive DFS traversal with a thread pool.
+And in the next part, that runtime gets its first upgrade: adding a threadpool to this DFS traversal